weiping-playnext/Zenject/Documentation/Signals.md

 Container.BindSignal<UserJoinedSignal>().ToMethod<Greeter>(x => x.SayHello).FromResolve();
 ```

-In this case we want to fire the `Greeter.SayHello` method.
-In this case we also need to supply a value for `From` so that there is an instance that can be called with the given method.
+In this case we want the signal to trigger the `Greeter.SayHello` method.
+Note that we need to supply a value for `From` in thise case so that there is an instance that can be called with the given method.

 Similar to static methods you could also bind to a method without parameters: